 Estabrook has continued to make contemporary art using the photographic techniques and processes of the nineteenth century, with forays into sculpture, painting, drawing, and other works on paper.
 He has exhibited widely and has received several awards, including an Artist’s Fellowship from the National Endowment of the Arts in 1994.
 A documentary on Estabrook and his work was produced in 2009 for Anthropy Arts’ Photographers Series.
-He is represented by the Catherine Edelman Gallery in Chicago.

 For more information, visit danestabrook.com

 The Real Lives of Images: Permanence and Whimsy in the Art of Dan Estabrook